 Dr. McPherson returned to Blenheim in 1920 and took over the practice of Dr. George Bryce Kendrick, who had moved his practice to Chatham.
 Dr. McPherson was the Medical Officer of Health and a Coroner.

 Dr. McPherson married Ethel Alberta Lunman on the 10th of January, 1921 in York, Ontario.
-She was born on the 5th of January, 1895 in Cushendall, Ontario, (near Kingston) the daughter of Albert Lunman and the former Ellen Potter.
-Mrs. McPherson was 1 of 8 children.
-Her father died when she was about 5 years old.
+She was born on the 5th of January, 1895 in Cushendall, Ontario, (near Kingston) the daughter of Albert Alfred Lunman and the former Ellen Potter.
+Mrs. McPherson was the 6th of 8 children.
+Her father had been born in Stockholm, Sweden and he was a butcher.
+He died on the 1st of November, 1900 when she was just 5 years old.
+Mrs. McPherson’s siblings were; Cassie, John, George, Alfred, Alexander, Ermine and Mabel.
 Mrs. McPherson enlisted in World War I on the 2nd of February, 1916 in Toronto, Ontario.
-On her Officer’s Enlistment her rank is listed as N.S.
-(Nursing Sister).
-Her occupation is listed as nurse.
+On her Officer’s Enlistment document her rank is listed as N.S.
+(Nursing Sister) and her occupation is listed as a nurse.
 Her address at the time, was 491 Barrie St., in Kingston.

-Dr. McPherson was a member of the Kent Lodge No. 274 A.F. & A.M. and a past President of the Blenheim Rotary Club.
+Dr. McPherson was a member of the Kent Lodge No. 274 A.F. & A.M. and a Past President of the Blenheim Rotary Club.
 He was a member of the Kent Medical Society and the Ontario Medical Association.
-He belonged the Royal Canadian Legion, Branch 185 in Blenheim.
+He belonged to the Royal Canadian Legion, Branch 185 in Blenheim.